o4dev/PythonicWiki/README.md

 PythonicWiki
 ============

-A wiki created to display the power of python for web development
+A very basic wiki created to display the power of python for web development.